 Independent research studies show that experience in a Facing History classroom motivates students to become upstanders in their communities, whether by challenging negative stereotypes at the dinner table, standing up to a bully in their neighborhood, or registering to vote when they are eligible.

 Together we are creating the next generation of leaders who will build a world based on knowledge and compassion, the foundation for more democratic, equitable, and just societies.

-Our staff members are located in nine locations, from Chicago, Cleveland, and Memphis, to London, Los Angeles, New England, New York, Toronto, and the San Francisco Bay Area.
-We have educational partnerships around the world, including Colombia, France, Mexico, Northern Ireland, and South Africa.
+Our staff members are located in seven US locations: Chicago, Cleveland, Memphis, Los Angeles, New England, New York and the San Francisco Bay Area.
+We also have entities in the UK and Canada, and educational partnerships around the world, including Colombia, France, Mexico, Northern Ireland, and South Africa.

 No matter where teachers, students, and communities are located, Facing History is here to help through online professional development, international events, and our free library of classroom resources.

 From local and online events to courses and workshops, see what's coming up on our calendar!